Essex girl: Negative stereotype

 In the typology of the British, there is a special place reserved for Essex Girl, a lady from London's eastern suburbs who dresses in white strappy sandals and suntan oil, streaks her hair blond, has a command of Spanish that runs only to the word Ibiza, and perfects an air of tarty prettiness.
 Victoria Beckham – Posh Spice, as she was – is the acknowledged queen of that realm ...

-Accent

-The stereotypical Essex girl has an Estuary English accent with modern elements: features of the Cockney accent, lacking traditional elements; a modern prosody.

-Here are some examples of pronunciation features of the Essex girl stereotype: